diana-hep/femtocode/README.md

     jets.map(j => j.tracks.filter(t => t.pt > 5).sum).max

 would find the jet with the largest sum-of-pt for pt > 5 tracks within the jet.
 There would be no more than one result per event (zero if the event had no jets to start with).
+To do this in SQL would require assigning indexes, exploding, and then expensive joins to get one result per event.
+And yet it is typical of a physicist’s search through petabytes of data.

+To suit this application, Femtocode is

+   * **declarative:** order of expressions written is not necessarily the order evaluated,
+   * **functional:** functions are objects, no side-effect generating loops, and variables are immutable,
+   * **statically typed:** types must be understood before execution, though they are inferred from the input data types, rather than denoted explicitly,
+   * **non-recursive:** no unbounded loops or infinite data types,
+   * **vectorizable:** the above is sufficient to allow code translations that can pipeline and vectorize similar operations,
+   * **no runtime errors:** and therefore no runtime error checking; all possible errors are caught by static analysis.

+Furthermore, Femtocode’s syntax is as similar as possible to Python.
+Python expressions (not statements) are syntactically valid Femtocode, and Femtocode adds a more convenient lambda syntax (shown above).

 ### Explode functions